-17. Don’t dismiss warning signs
+17. Don’t dismiss warning signs in Hawaii

 You know, the ones that say “sharp coral” or “strong current” or “60 people have died here.”
 If there are a lot of warning signs on a beach, you can always try another beach.
 The same goes for a hike; if a trail is closed, there is probably a reason for that!
 Don’t risk your life for an Instagram photo.

-18. Don’t litter, smoke on the beach, be disrespectful, etc.
+18. Don’t litter, smoke on the beach, be disrespectful, etc. in Hawaii

 Should I have to mention this?
 I will say it anyway.
 Smoking on the beach is illegal in Hawaii, so don’t do it.
 Also, make sure to pick up after yourself.
 Hawaii is a beautiful place, and everyone would like to keep it that way.